krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/3-Aggregate-data-for-analysis.md

 ## Activity: COUNT and COUNT DISTINCT

-In this activity I explore COUNT and COUNT DISTINCT to understand the difference between these functions and how to use them to determine the amount of things.
+In this activity, I explore COUNT and COUNT DISTINCT to understand the difference between these functions and how to use them to determine the amount of things.
 My analysis of the activity **COUNT and COUNT DISTINCT** can be viewed [here](/activities/sql/c05m03-count-distinct/c05m03-count-distinct-activity.ipynb).

 ---

 ## Activity: Queries within queries

 The purpose of this activity is to introduce another SQL query: subqueries.
 A ***subquery*** is a SQL query that is nested inside of a larger query.
 They let you combine logic from different queries, making your code more efficient and readable.My analysis of the activity **Queries within queries** can be viewed [here](/activities/sql/c05m03-queries-within-queries/c05m03-queries-within-queries-activity.ipynb).

+---

+## Activity: Use subqueries to refine data

+In this activity, I will practice using SELECT statements with FROM, WHERE, and GROUP BY clauses to build subqueries and analyzing the query’s results.
+My analysis of the activity **Use subqueries to refine data** can be viewed [here](/activities/sql/c05m03-subqueries-to-refine/c05m03-subqueries-to-refine-activity.ipynb).

 ---